fabricematrat/ThreeCircles/README.md

 - rename checkin-index.html into index.html

 ### Transform your index.html with css
-- add import css file (search for //TODO CSS)
+- add import css file
-- In section with id "section-list-checkin" add header as shown in index-mockup.html (search for //TODO timeline view)
+- In section with id "section-list-checkin" add header as shown in index-mockup.html
 - revisit footer

 ### Display dynamic content